11 Coastguard Cottages

-Upstairs - 4 bedrooms: bedroom 1 - en-suite shower/toliet - double bed; bedroom 2 - 2 single beds/double bed; bedroom 3 - double bed; family bathroom - toilet , bath and shower; bedroom 4 (in loft conversion) - 2 single beds plus en-suite shower/toilet.
+Upstairs - 4 bedrooms: bedroom 1 - en-suite shower/wash hand basin/toilet - double bed; bedroom 2 - two single beds/double bed; bedroom 3 - double bed; family bathroom - toilet/bath/wash hand basin; bedroom 4 (in loft conversion) - two single beds plus en-suite shower/wash hand basin/toilet.

 Downstairs separate living room (42" flat screen digital TV / Sony stereo system with ipod connector / Wi-Fi router for internet access) and kitchen (fridge/freezer, cooker / grill, dishwasher, microwave); hot press cupborad; utility room (washing m/c and drier); downstairs toilet and shower room; porch area.
 Electric heating throughout plus cast iron stove in sitting room (logs, coal, peat).